 Non-practicing Registrant FAQS:

-Applying to be on the non-practicing register greatly reduces your yearly renewal fee.
+Applying to be on the non-practicing register greatly reduces your yearly renewal fee (see the fee schedule linked above).

 Applicants that have been on the Non-practicing Register for a period of less than two years that wish to return to the General Register: